-1. I am a retiree of Sears Canada and one of the Former Employee Representatives in this proceeding.
+5. I am a retiree of Sears Canada.
 I started working at Simpsons-Sears Limited, the predecessor company of Sears Canada, in May 1966 as a Trainee in the Ottawa Carlingwood store and was transferred shortly thereafter to the company headquarters in Toronto, where I spent the balance of my 36 year career in merchandising.
 From 1992 to 1997, I served on the Board of Director of Sears Canada.
 I retired from Sears Canada in 2002 as the President of Merchandising, Marketing, and Logistics.

-2. After 36 years of service with Sears Canada, I am very familiar with the business of Sears Canada and the retail industry in general.
+6. After 36 years of service with Sears Canada, I am very familiar with the business of Sears Canada and the retail industry in general.